 3. Results

-We found a high prevalence of estimated intake inadequacy for most of the evaluated nutrients (Figure 1).
-Inadequate intake estimates were especially common for calcium (72% of people), iodine (68% of people), vitamin E (67% of people), and iron (65% of people).
-Niacin exhibited the lowest level of inadequate intake (22% of people) followed by thiamin (30% of people) and selenium (37% of people) (Figure 1).
+Inadequate intake estimates were generally high (Figure 2) and especially common for iodine (5.1 billion people; 68% of the population), vitamin E (5.0 billion people; 67% of the population), calcium (5.0 billion people; 66% of the population), and iron (4.9 billion people; 65% of the population).
+Niacin exhibited the lowest level of inadequate intake (1.7 billion people; 22% of the population) followed by thiamin (2.2 billion people; 30% of the population) and magnesium (2.4 billion people; 31% of the population) (Figure 2).
 A few countries exhibited estimated intake inadequacies that diverged from the general patterns.
-For example, India exhibited especially high estimated inadequate intakes of riboflavin, folate, vitamin B6, and vitamin B12; Madagascar and the Democratic Republic of the Congo exhibited higher inadequate niacin intake; and Russia, Mongolia, and Kazakhstan exhibited higher inadequate selenium intake (Figure 1).
+For example, India exhibited especially high estimated inadequate intakes of riboflavin, folate, vitamin B6, and vitamin B12; Madagascar and the Democratic Republic of the Congo exhibited higher inadequate niacin intakes; and Russia, Mongolia, and Kazakhstan exhibited higher inadequate selenium intakes (Figure 2).

-Calcium intake inadequacy was highest in countries in South Asia, Sub-Saharan Africa, and East Asia and the Pacific (Figure 2).
+Calcium intake inadequacy was highest in countries in South Asia, Sub-Saharan Africa, and East Asia and the Pacific (Figure 3).
 Intake inadequacy was high across all age-sex groups in these countries, but especially among 10–30 year-olds.
-Only countries in North America, Europe, and Central Asia exhibited consistently low levels of inadequate calcium intakes.
-The remaining countries exhibited moderate levels of inadequate calcium intakes, with heightened vulnerability for 10–30 year-olds, and especially for females (Figure 2).

-Low levels of inadequate iodine intakes were only observed in Europe, New Zealand, and Australia (Figures 1 & 2), and for vitamin E, in Pacific Island countries (Figures 1 & 2).
-For riboflavin, high levels of inadequate intakes were only common in India and other countries in South Asia (Figures 1 & 2).
-The prevalence of inadequate selenium intakes was only high in Russia and other eastern European and central Asian countries (Figures 1 & 2), while inadequate vitamin B12 intakes were only high in South Asia (Figure 2).
+Only countries in North America, Europe, and Central Asia exhibited consistently low prevalence of inadequate calcium intakes (Figure 3).
+Low prevalence of inadequate iodine intakes were only observed in Europe, New Zealand, and Australia (Figures 2 & 3), and for vitamin E, in Pacific Island countries (Figures 2 & 3).
+For riboflavin and vitamin B12, high prevalence of inadequate intakes were only common in countries in South Asia (Figures 1 & 2).

-Globally, the prevalence of inadequate intakes was consistently higher for females than for males in the same country and age group for iodine, vitamin B12, iron, and selenium (Figure 3).
-The prevalence of inadequate intakes was higher for females than males in most regions (not in south-eastern Asia and North America) for riboflavin, vitamin E, and folate.
-Conversely, the prevalence of inadequate intakes was consistently higher for males than females in the same country and age group for calcium, niacin, thiamin, vitamin A, zinc, vitamin C, vitamin B6, and magnesium (Figure 3).
+Globally, the prevalence of inadequate intakes was consistently higher for females than for males in the same country and age group for iodine, vitamin B12, iron, and selenium (Figure 4).
+The prevalence of inadequate intakes was higher for females than males in most regions for calcium, riboflavin, vitamin E, and folate.
+Conversely, the prevalence of inadequate intakes was consistently higher for males than females in the same country and age group for magnesium, vitamin B6, zinc, vitamin C, vitamin A, thiamin, and niacin (Figure 4).

 4. Discussion

 This analysis provides a new, replicable, and accessible methodology for estimating micronutrient intake inadequacy.
-Globally, we found that five billion people do not consume enough of three nutrients–calcium, iodine, and vitamin E. Over four billion people do not consume enough iron, riboflavin, folate, and vitamin C. Our analysis demonstrates that the majority of the global population has inadequate micronutrient intake, and this likely corresponds with micronutrient deficiency in the majority of the global population.
+Globally, we found that more than five billion people do not consume enough of each of three nutrients–iodine, vitamin E, and calcium.
+Over four billion people do not consume enough of each of another four nutrients–iron, riboflavin, folate, and vitamin C. Our analysis demonstrates that the majority of the global population has inadequate micronutrient intake.